A second order upper bound for the ground state energy of a hard-sphere gas in the Gross-Pitaevskii regime: Introduction and main result

 where $\L^*_+ = 2 \pi \ZZZ^3 \setminus \{0\}$ and Additionally, the spectrum of $H_N - E_N$ below a threshold $\zeta > 0$ was shown to consist of eigenvalues having the form

-Recently, (\ref{eq:gse1}), (\ref{eq:excited}) have been also extended to the non-homogeneous case of Bose gases trapped by external fields in \cite{NT,BSS}.
+A new and simpler proof of (\ref{eq:gse1}), (\ref{eq:excited}) was recently obtained in \cite{HST}, for $V \in L^2 (\Lambda)$.
+Moreover, these results have been also extended to the non-homogeneous case of Bose gases trapped by external fields in \cite{NT,BSS}.

 While the approach of \cite{NT} applies to $V \in L^1 (\bR^3)$, the validity of (\ref{eq:gse1}), (\ref{eq:excited}) for bosons interacting through non-integrable potentials is still an open question.
 The goal of this paper is to prove that (\ref{eq:gse1}) remains valid, as an upper bound, for particles interacting through a hard-sphere potential.

 We consider $N$ bosons in $\L=[-\tfrac 1 2, \tfrac 1 2]^3 \subset \bR^3$, with periodic boundary conditions.
 We assume particles to interact through a hard-sphere potential, with radius $\aa/N$, for some $\frak{a} > 0$.
 We are interested in the ground state energy of the system, defined by